jess-of-the-woods/tid_til/notes/linux/terminal.md

 `echo $PATH`

+`export PATH=$PATH:/usr/sbin`: to add /usr/sbin to PATH

+A users PATH is stored in `~/.bash_profile`.
+To add a directory to the PATH permanently, add it to the line in .bash_profile that starts with PATH with a colon separated list of absolute paths.

 ### sudo / su
 `su`: superuser.
 Typing `su` followed by root account password (if it has been set up), will log in as superuser/root user.
 To exit type `exit`.